 Not much to do here.
 We went back to Forks, and found a Subway which was still operating.
 Unfortunately they couldn’t heat meatballs for me, but everything else (microwave oven) worked.
 Yay, lunch!

 Planned last stop today was Olympia, the Washington State Capitol City.
 But somewhere on the highway there was a sign “Great Cedar” and an arrow to the left.
 Who am I that I don’t take any opportunity which presents itself?

 Driving along the 101 heading South, we found a small village (forgot the name) and a sign pointing to a Salmon Hatchery.
-First the kind was unimpressed by yet another stop, but once it discovered what was going on there we couldn't stop it from walking around and watching all the basin with little fishes.
+First the kind was unimpressed by yet another stop, but once he discovered what was going on there we couldn’t stop him from walking around and watching all the basin with little fishes.
 Quite impressive to see the salmon trying to jump up a delivery pipe, like they are going up a river.